hseccia/HackerRank-Portfolio/OrganizingContainersOfBalls/README.md

-# Birthday Cake Candles Problem
+# Organizing Containers of Balls Problem
-Difficulty Level: Easy
+Difficulty Level: Medium

+Language Used: C++

-Algorithms Stragies Used: Linear Search
+Algorithms Stragies Used: Sorting, Iteration

-Instructions to Test/Confirm: https://www.hackerrank.com/challenges/birthday-cake-candles/problem, copy-paste CPP file into coding area or use "Upload code as file"
+Instructions to Test/Confirm: https://www.hackerrank.com/challenges/organizing-containers-of-balls/problem, copy-paste CPP file into coding area or use "Upload code as file"